Medea Benjamin: Drones

 In 2009, Benjamin began her efforts to bring attention to the effects of drone warfare, participating in demonstrations at United States bases where drones are piloted and at headquarters of drone manufacturers.
 On April 28, 2012, in Washington, D.C., she was responsible for organizing the first International Drone Summit with lawyers, scientists, academics, and activists to kick off an international campaign to rein in the use of drones in the U.S. and abroad.

-On April 30, 2012, Benjamin interrupted a speech on United States counterterrorism strategy given by John Brennan at the Woodrow Wilson Center, to ask about civilians casualties of US drone strikes in Pakistan, Somalia, and Yemen.
+On April 30, 2012, Benjamin interrupted a speech on United States counterterrorism strategy given by John Brennan at the Woodrow Wilson Center, to ask about civilians' casualties of US drone strikes in Pakistan, Somalia, and Yemen.

 In October 2012, she organized a 34-person delegation to Pakistan to protest U.S. drone warfare.
 While in Pakistan she allegedly met with drone victims, family members, lawyers, academics, women's groups, and Pakistani leaders, as well as the U.S. Ambassador to Pakistan.
 The delegation made international headlines when they joined a caravan to Waziristan organized by prominent political leader and former Pakistani cricket captain Imran Khan, a staunch opponent of American involvement in Pakistan.
 (See CNN video, The New York Times, The Washington Post, Al Jazeera, the BBC, and more than 100 major news outlets, September 28 – October 14, 2012).
 She also organized a public fast in Islamabad in sympathy with alleged drone victims.

 In 2012, she authored Drone Warfare: Killing by Remote Control, published by OR Books, and toured the country speaking out against drone warfare.

 Other campaigns

 As part of Code Pink's mission, Benjamin helped organize many International Women's Day Marches and Mother's Day Calls for Peace, the latter to bring back the original intent of Mother's Day as women mobilizing against war.
 These included bringing women from war torn countries such as Iraq, Palestine and Afghanistan to the U.S. to speak about their experiences.
-Between 2003 and 2010, Benjamin helped organized anti-war mass mobilizations in Washington, D.C., New York City and San Francisco.
+Between 2003 and 2010, Benjamin helped organize anti-war mass mobilizations in Washington, D.C., New York City and San Francisco.

 Benjamin organized the campaign Bring Our War Dollars Home, which fought to divert money from the Pentagon into social programs at home.

 WTO protest violence

-During the 1999 anti-globalization movement protests against the WTO in Seattle, a quote from Benjamin was published by the New York Times, which implied that she was calling for the arrest of those who destroyed property during the protests.
+During the 1999 anti-globalization movement protests against the WTO in Seattle, a quote from Benjamin was published by The New York Times, which implied that she was calling for the arrest of those who destroyed property during the protests.
 Benjamin later clarified that, while she did not approve of the tactics of destroying property, she did not want the arrest of those responsible.